lorenzwalthert/thesis-template-bookdown/README.md

 **Getting started**

-Fork the upstream repository and clone the fork.
-Then, you will have one remote repository: origin, which refers to the fork.
+For the git cracks: Fork the upstream repository and clone the fork.Then, you will have one remote repository: origin, which refers to the fork.
 Add the upstream repo as an upstream remote so you can later rebase on it in case you need.
-We recommend using ssh over https.
+We recommend using ssh over https, but if that’s too complicated with the RSA key, just use https, it willl do the job.

-If you are not familar with git, you can also simply download the repo.
+For everyone else: You can also simply download the repo.
 However, we strongly recommend using version control for your thesis.

 **Why using bookdown**